Kitchen Taps Buying Guide

 Read more: Kitchen Sink Buying Guide

 Chrome stainless steel taps are perhaps one of the most favoured styles of taps because they offer excellent levels of durability and won't stain.
-This finish can make your kitchen appear bigger, even more so when paired with a stainless-steel kitchen sink.
-Chrome taps are resistant to heat and water while being easy to clean, providing a modern style.
+This finish can make your kitchen appear bigger thanks to the polished reflective surface, even more so when paired with a stainless-steel kitchen sink.
+Chrome taps are resistant to heat and water while being easy to clean, providing an aesthetic that will complement any interior.

 If stainless steel isn’t the way for you, the ever-growing popularity of coloured taps certainly will be.
 Coloured taps can suit all types of decor, from traditional to modern kitchen designs thanks to the range of finishes you can choose from.
 These include copper, brass, gold and, for a bold, on-trend option, black taps.
-You’re bound to find the ideal one for your kitchen.
+You’re bound to find the ideal one for your kitchen that is guaranteed to make a real feature.

 Brushed steel taps will look absolutely gorgeous in any modern-day kitchen.
 This finish is the perfect choice for those buying with cleanliness in mind.
 This is because, unlike normal stainless steel, fingerprint marks are greatly reduced, ensuring a fresh and clean appearance is always provided.
 This makes them ideal for busy family kitchens.